PokemonGoers/PredictPokemon-2/README.md

 ### Data Set
 #### Feature sources
 The data set which is used for the prediction consists out of different features, which need to be extracted from the [raw API data](http://pokedata.c4e3f8c7.svc.dockerapp.io:65014/doc/#api-PokemonSighting-GetAllSightings) of Team A. To generate those features different feature sources are used.
 Each feature source provides different data, for example,
-- one source extracts the S2 cell id's from the raw API data by using it's latitude and longitude
+- one source extracts the S2 cell id's from the raw API data by using latitude and longitude
-- whereas another extracts local time, hour of the day and other time related features from the timestamp of the API data
+- whereas another extracts local time, hour of the day and other time-related features from the timestamp of the API data
 - another source uses location and time to extract weather related features and so on...

 ##### getFeature Method
 To handle all feature sources in a generic way they have to provide the `getFeature(key, pokeEntry)` method.
-The method receives a unique key which refers to a feature, e.g. the `hourOfTheDay` feature, and it recieves a pokeEntry, which represents the JSON object that Team A uses to describe the sighting of a Pokemon.
+The method receives a unique key which refers to a feature, e.g. the `hourOfTheDay` feature, and it receives a pokeEntry, which represents the JSON object that Team A uses to describe the sighting of a Pokemon.
 The pokeEntry provides the following data:

 ###### pokeEntry